alm494/tpmcrypto/README.md

 # tpmcrypto

-A simple library to encrypt and decrypt string data using TPM 2.0 capabilities in Golang.
+A simple library for encrypting and decrypting string data using TPM 2.0 in the Go programming language.
+It uses a poorly documented library from Google.
+I just put everything together and made it work.

 This approach leverages the hardware-based security features of TPM 2.0 to provide a highly secure solution for persisting sensitive data in databases.